iyzg/iyzg.github.io/_posts/2020-09-01-the-kaunta-collection-003.md

 $$ GCD(S, a_i) = GCD(S - a_i, a_i) $$

-With such tight constraints, it makes sense to take both 2 and 3 since they ensure the overall GCD is 1 while also providing small factors for the other elements to satisfy.
+With such tight constraints on our options, it makes sense to take both 2 and 3 since they ensure the overall GCD is 1 while also providing small factors for the other elements to satisfy.
 From here there are two main paths you could take:

 1. Only take multiples of 2 & 3, which you can find an explanation for [here in the official editorial.](https://img.atcoder.jp/agc022/editorial.pdf){: target="_blank" }
 2. Find the smallest number to complete the triple, which is the approach I explain here.